ARTISTS

 EMMANUELLE DELPECH

-Emmanuelle was classically trained at Ecole Supérieure d’Art Dramatique de la Ville de Paris and then studied physical theater at l’Ecole Internationale de Théâtre Jacques Lecoq where she also completed a 3rd pedagogical year, which makes her a certified Lecoq teacher.
-Emmanielle also holds an MFA from Temple University in Directing.
+Emmanuelle was classically trained at the Ecole Supérieure d’Art Dramatique de la Ville de Paris (ESAD), studied physical theater at l’Ecole Internationale de Théâtre Jacques Lecoq, and earned her MFA from Temple University in Directing.

 THE PLAY SOCIETY partners with Atlantic Theatre Arts, a music and theatre company based in Paris, France to co-produce our Paris-based sessions.
 The company is founded and directed by Adam Alexander and Lauren Van Kempen.